Bachelor of Science (BS) in Elementary Education

 - Experiences working in area classrooms early in your education

-- Advanced coursework to obtain an Early Childhood Endorsement, which will prepare you for teaching in the earliest stages of a child’s education
+- Advanced coursework to obtain an Early Childhood Certification Concentration, which will prepare you for teaching in the earliest stages of a child’s education

 - Individualized programs that afford you the opportunity to work 1:1 with our dedicated faculty, who are then able to concentrate on augmenting your strengths and developing any weakness